cstobey/vclods/README.md

 * Build from simple scripts
 * Encoding Timing and Configuration in script absolute path, allows complex behavior
 * Automatic human readable process reporting
-* Connections are easy - InfluxDB, MongoDB, Redis, MySQL/MaraiDB, MSSQL, Postgres
+* Connections are easy
+  * InfluxDB, MongoDB, Redis, Postgres would be easy to add
+  * MySQL/MaraiDB, MSSQL already implemented
 * Use your own language (shebang) - Javascript/Node, Ruby, Go
 * Scripts/programs can focus on their purpose without dealing with their infrastructure
 * Fast dev, Fast execution, Dev mobility, Extensibility - Especially for Data tasks